felixfeldweg-del/chatWrapped/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Installation
-Download an use the newes Version APK
+Download an use the newest
 [Relaese APK](build/app/outputs/flutter-apk/app-release.apk)

 ## Usage